How to sue someone in small claims court UK guide

 Can You Actually Sue Someone Without a Solicitor?

 Yes — and thousands of people do it every week in England and Wales.
 The small claims track was specifically designed to make the court system accessible to ordinary people without legal training.
-The process is deliberately informal, the rules are straightforward, and the court fee is usually recovered from the losing party.

 £10,000